Mord3rca/gamma-launcher/README.md

 **AUR package has vulnerable (8.8 RCE) dependencie (js2py-0.74 https://nvd.nist.gov/vuln/detail/CVE-2024-28397)**

-Use on your own risk!
+Use at your own risk!

 Or you can build it by yourself: